-- We do not provide "single-trigger" change in control cash severance payments. - ${\sf x}$ We do not guarantee annual salary increases or minimum cash bonuses. - We do not provide tax gross-up payments to any of our executive officers for tax amounts they might pay pursuant to Section 4999 or Section 409A of the Internal Revenue Code. - We do not allow for repricing or buyouts of stock options without prior stockholder approval. - Directors and employees, including our executive officers, are prohibited from entering into hedging or monetization transactions with respect to our securities and from holding our securities in margin accounts or otherwise pledging our securities as collateral for loans.
+- We do not provide "single-trigger" change in control cash severance navments - ${\sf x}$ We do not guarantee annual salary increases or minimum cash bonuses. - We do not provide tax gross-up payments to any of our executive officers for tax amounts they might pay pursuant to Section 4999 or Section 409A of the Internal Revenue Code (the "Code"). - We do not allow for repricing or buyouts of stock options without prior stockholder approval.